24-25 may 2018

 Kindly hosted by Squire Patton Boggs

-This two-day discussion will examine the key components and regulatory frameworks that can enable the development of an effective digital economy.
+This two-day discussion examined the key components and regulatory frameworks that can enable the development of an effective digital economy.

-The meeting will evaluate developments so far and examine whether existing policy frameworks are ‘fit for purpose’ and what needs to be done, especially to the infrastructure, to ensure investment in accessibility, affordability and security.
+The meeting evaluated developments so far and examined whether existing policy frameworks are ‘fit for purpose’ and what needs to be done, especially to the infrastructure, to ensure investment in accessibility, affordability and security.

-Experts will join the discussion with delegates and explore whether policy makers in government, regulatory authorities and industry are doing enough to encourage investment and develop resources.
+Experts joined the discussion with delegates and explored whether policy makers in government, regulatory authorities and industry are doing enough to encourage investment and develop resources.

 What are the essential components, how are we upskilling the workforce, and can digital divides be avoided?

 The roadmap for the region and the policy and economic models needed to drive sustainable investment

 What is the impact of open access regulation, network sharing and approaches to wholesale regulation?